Skip to main content

 Forza Horizon 6 was developed by Playground Games.

-Forza Horizon 6 has received positive reviews from players.
+Forza Horizon 6 has received positive reviews from both players and critics.
 Most players liked Forza Horizon 6 for its graphics but disliked it for its stability.

 Forza Horizon 6 is a single player game with multiplayer and local co-op support.

-Similar games include The Crew Motorfest, Forza Horizon 4, JDM: Japanese Drift Master, The Crew 2, Test Drive Unlimited Solar Crown and others.
+Similar games include Forza Horizon 5, The Crew Motorfest, Forza Horizon 4, JDM: Japanese Drift Master, Test Drive Unlimited Solar Crown and others.